Professor Chris Kim to lead $8M of federally funded projects on quantum-inspired computing

 Under DARPA’s Quantum-Inspired Classical Computing (QuICC) program QI solvers will address Department of Defense (DOD) optimization problems and “demonstrate the feasibility of reducing the required computational energy by at least two orders of magnitude over existing techniques.”
 QI solvers are especially important to the DOD; solving complex optimization problems are critical to the success of mission capabilities.
 Currently, key problems such as efficient ways to distribute supplies are solved using conventional computing techniques, and the quality of these solutions are constrained by the limitations of available time and energy.

-Under the $6.8 million DARPA QuICC program award, Kim’s research team will collaborate with AMD, leveraging his work on CMOS coupled oscillator based Quadratic Unconstrained Binary Optimization (QUBO) accelerator designs.
+Under the $6.8 million DARPA QuICC program award, Kim’s research team will leverage his work on CMOS coupled oscillator based Quadratic Unconstrained Binary Optimization (QUBO) accelerator designs.
 The project is titled “COBI: CMOS Oscillator Based Ising Computers" and will develop commercially-viable ultra-low energy QI solvers that are expected to meet DARPA’s QuICC program goals.
 To achieve unprecedented density, energy efficiency, speed, reliability, manufacturability, and economies of scale, the proposed QI solvers will be built with standard CMOS technology widely available through major foundries.
-Of the total program award, the University will receive $4.3 million to support its chip design efforts.
 Sachin Sapatnekar who is a Distinguished McKnight University Professor and Robert and Marjorie Henle Chair will be a co-PI on the project.

 NSF ASCENT Program Award